aosabook/500lines/template-engine/chapter.md

 In an interpretation model, parsing produces a data structure representing the structure of the template.
 The execution phase walks that data structure, assembling the result string based on the instructions it found.
+For a real-world example, the Django template engine uses this approach.

 In a compilation model, parsing produces some form of executable code.
-The execution phases executes that code, producing the result.
+The execution phase executes that code, producing the result.
+Jinja2 and Mako both use the compilation approach.

-Our implementation of the engine uses the compilation model.
+Our implementation of the engine uses compilation.
 We compile the template into Python code.
 When run, the Python code assembles the result.
 If you are interested in seeing an implementation of the interpretation model, an earlier version of this same code used interpretation, and is in the history